History of Italy: Foreign politics

-Lee identifies three major themes in Mussolini's foreign-policy.
+Lee identifies three major themes in Mussolini's foreign policy.
 The first was a continuation of the foreign-policy objectives of the preceding Liberal regime.
 Liberal Italy had allied itself with Germany and Austria, and had great ambitions in the Balkans and North Africa.
 Ever since it had been badly defeated in Ethiopia in 1896, there was a strong demand for seizing that country.
-Second was a profound disillusionment after the heavy losses of the First World War.
-The small territorial gains from Austria were not enough to compensate for the war's terrible costs; other countries especially Poland and Yugoslavia received much more and Italy felt cheated.
-Third was Mussolini's promise to restore the pride and glory of the old Roman Empire.
+Second was a profound disillusionment after the heavy losses of the First World War; the small territorial gains from Austria were not enough to compensate.
+Third was Mussolini's promise to restore the pride and glory of the Roman Empire.

-Italian Fascism is based upon Italian nationalism and in particular seeks to complete what it considers as the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
-To the east of Italy, the Fascists claimed that Dalmatia was a land of Italian culture whose Italians, including those of Italianized South Slavic descent, had been driven out of Dalmatia and into exile in Italy, and supported the return of Italians of Dalmatian heritage.
-Mussolini identified Dalmatia as having strong Italian cultural roots for centuries, similarly to Istria, via the Roman Empire and the Republic of Venice.
-To the south of Italy, the Fascists claimed Malta, which belonged to the United Kingdom, and Corfu, which instead belonged to Greece, to the north claimed Italian Switzerland, while to the west claimed Corsica, Nice and Savoy, which belonged to France.
-The Fascist regime produced literature on Corsica that presented evidence of the island's italianità.
-The Fascist regime produced literature on Nice that justified that Nice was an Italian land based on historic, ethnic and linguistic grounds.
+Italian Fascism is based upon Italian nationalism and in particular, seeks to complete what it considers as the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
+To the east of Italy, the Fascists claimed that Dalmatia was a land of Italian culture.
+To the south, the Fascists claimed Malta, which belonged to the United Kingdom, and Corfu, which belonged to Greece, to the north claimed Italian Switzerland, while to the west claimed Corsica, Nice and Savoy, which belonged to France.

 Mussolini promised to bring Italy back as a great power in Europe, building a "New Roman Empire" and holding power over the Mediterranean Sea.
 In propaganda, Fascists used the ancient Roman motto "Mare Nostrum" (Latin for "Our Sea") to describe the Mediterranean.
 For this reason the Fascist regime engaged in interventionist foreign policy in Europe.
 In 1923, the Greek island of Corfu was briefly occupied by Italy, after the assassination of General Tellini in Greek territory.
 In 1925, Albania came under heavy Italian influence as a result of the Tirana Treaties, which also gave Italy a stronger position in the Balkans.
 Relations with France were mixed.
 The Fascist regime planned to regain Italian-populated areas of France.
-With the rise of Nazism, it became more concerned of the potential threat of Germany to Italy.
-Due to concerns of German expansionism, Italy joined the Stresa Front with France and the United Kingdom, which existed from 1935 to 1936.
+With the rise of Nazism, it became more concerned about the potential threat of Germany to Italy.
+Due to concerns about German expansionism, Italy joined the Stresa Front with France and the United Kingdom, which existed from 1935 to 1936.
 The Fascist regime held negative relations with Yugoslavia, as it continued to claim Dalmatia.